GM recalls far from calamity for some dealers who find new customers, business

 Rummaging through a box in his office, Mark Scarpelli pulls out packages containing parts for recalls, including a simple-looking gray plastic sheaf with a piece of black foam.
 It is a fix for a seatbelt in the Chevy Traverse, a large SUV.
 In a comprehensive safety review that followed the Cobalt recall, GM found the Traverse seat belt connector could fatigue and separate over time, and it recalled the vehicles.

-The automaker pays the dealership for 45 minutes of labor to install the new part, said Scarpelli.
+The automaker pays the dealership for 45 minutes of labour to install the new part, said Scarpelli.

 AutoNation, the largest U.S. auto dealership group, had already planned to hire 400 additional auto technicians for its 273 franchised stores in 15 U.S. states.
 Because of the GM recall, it will hire "hundreds" more, said CEO Mike Jackson.